Privacy Policy

 Chelle Brichard Counselling is registered with the Information Commissioners Office as a data controller.

-For any concerns about data protection in relation to this organisation, you may contact Chelle Brichard on:
+For any concerns about data protection in relation to this organisation, you may contact Chelle Brichard.

 Email: counselling@chellebrichard.co.uk